wttech/acm/README.md

 These scripts can be placed in specific locations within the AEM repository to control their execution behavior.

 - `/conf/acm/settings/script/automatic/{project}`: Automatically executed scripts on instance boot (usually run once after deployment) or on scheduled intervals defined by `scheduleRun()` method.
 Specific conditions could be narrowed by `canRun()` method.
-- `/conf/acm/settings/script/manual/{project}`: Manually executed scripts (usually with arguments), run under specific circumstances by platform administrators.
+- `/conf/acm/settings/script/manual/{project}`: Manually executed scripts (usually with inputs), run under specific circumstances by platform administrators.

 #### Minimal example